acheong08/rev-obsidian-sync-plugin/README.md

 > ### What platforms does this work on?

-All
+Desktop: Linux, MacOS, Windows.

 > ### I can't find the .obsidian directory

 It's hidden.
 You can configure your file app to show hidden files or use a terminal.
-For IOS, you might need to plug it into a computer, go to "Documents on iPhone", then `Obsidian/<your vault name>/.obsidian`.
-Then follow the installation instructions.

 > ### How to I get a remote vault onto multiple devices?